Alexhb61/Alignment/Control_by_committee.md

 but are instead transient entities (they cease to exist if you cease to talk to them).

 Furthermore, I am potentially countering the two pervasive biases in the AI safety space of individualism and consequentialism.
-Were these biases holding the field back: I don't know.
+Were these biases holding the field back?
+I don't know, but by avoiding them, I will hopefully have a different perspective to bring to the table.
+I am using the term committee for ensembles of agents which are not necessarily similar, and which have a voting protocol connecting them into a single action/plan taking unit.

 If we break the alignment problem into three layers:
 1. Value Specification: Record in some formal setting the values of human designers.